Fesaa/EHB/BA2/Backend-Web/Project1/HoloShop/README.md

 ## Imports
 **Always** use imports instead of complete name spaces.
 In `.blade.php` files make a `@php` block at the top of the file and import there.
 The long stuff is just plain ugly.

-## Model vs Controller
-The model should implement non-static methods that provide extra data (`User#profile`) on an instance of the Mode, and provide static method for database queries (`Profile#pfpAsset`).
-The controller should implement all routing, and post logic, but also updating instances of the Model.
-There may be a private `Controller#update` method that takes all fields and updates the model if the field isn't empty.

 ## Privilege Namings
 All name (keys) for privileges stored in the database should follow the following format